ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 #.
 Copy the content of :download:`tracking.groovy <../scripts/tracking.groovy>` in the text area.

 #.
 A dialog will pop up.
 Enter the credentials to connect to the server and select an Image.
+If you are not using websockets i.e. no ``wss`` in front of the host name, the port value needs to be changed to ``4064``.

 #.
 Click Run.